eknowles/LoungeCompanion/README.md

 LoungeCompanion
 ===============

-Since csgolounge has shown there colors, here is the full source code for the plugin.
+Since csgolounge has shown their colors, here is the full source code for the plugin.
 Download the zip, unpack it and install via chrome as an unpacked extension.

 - Extract the contents somewhere